arkady-emelyanov/dead-simple-agent/README.md

 # Dead simple PostgreSQL agent

-The quick implementation of dead simple agent which helps
+The quick implementation of dead simple agent which helps querying the PostgreSQL database.
+The agent has interactions memory and can be used fun playground (see sample questions below).

 The code was been tested using following: